roidrage/lograge/README.md

 partials.
 If you're into those, Lograge is probably not for you.
 In my honest opinion, those rendering times don't belong in the log file, they should be collected in a system like New Relic, Librato Metrics or some other metrics service that allows graphing rendering percentiles.
+I assume this for everything that represents a moving target.
+That kind of data is better off being visualized in graphs than dumped (and ignored) in a log file.

+**License**

+MIT.
+Code extracted from [Travis CI](http://travis-ci.org).
+(c) 2012 Mathias Meyer